gumvic/remlok-clj/README.md

 Just like re-frame, remlok uses global state, so you can have only one application per client context (and only one application per server context, for that matter).

 Of course, this solution isn't quite optimal, so any feedback is welcome!

+### Why should I handle request by hand on the remote?

+Since you may be composing your response in a non-trivial fashion.

+One of the examples, "Wiki Autocompleter", features such a case (it uses core.async to wait for the reads to be completed).

 ## License